An elementary algebraic proof of the fundamental theorem of algebra: Abstract

 \section{Abstract}

-We give a new proof of the fundamental theorem of algebra.
-It is entirely elementary, focused on using long division to its fullest extent.
-Further, the method quickly recovers a more general version of the theorem recently obtained by Joseph Shipman.
+We provide a new, elementary, algebraic proof of the fundamental theorem of algebra.
+Furthermore, the method recovers a more general version of the theorem recently obtained by Joseph Shipman.
+The key idea is to understand extension fields in which a polynomial gains a factor of a given degree.